 Thanks to long-standing support from community sponsors, we are able to make our programs and amazing speakers accessible to students.
 Featured speakers often visit students in their school classrooms, bringing their unique expertise directly to the students.
 Individual students and classroom groups are also invited to attend public programs at no cost to themselves allowing for prime community networking experience and top-notch global education.

 Students interested in participating in public programs should register via the “Student Admission” ticket option available on each program page.
-Teachers interested in hosting visiting speakers or bringing a class group to a public program should contact Program Director, Rachel Williams, at firstname.lastname@example.org for information.
+Teachers interested in bringing a class group to a public program should fill out the Student Group Request Form or contact Operations Director, Siobhan Choi, at Siobhan.firstname.lastname@example.org for information.

 A special benefit we make available to our valued members, donors, and sponsors is the opportunity to engage speakers in conversation in a small-group setting.